-† Most Reverend Thomas John Paprocki Bishop of Springfield in Illinois
+†Most Reverend Thomas John Paprocki Bishop of Springfield in Illinois

-Reverend Fathers and Deacons, consecrated religious, my dear brothers and sisters in Christ: it is good that we are here to celebrate this 20th Anniversary of Perpetual Eucharistic Adoration here at St. Mary's Hospital.
-For the past twenty years, men, women, and children have come to this chapel both day and night to spend time with our Lord, resting in His loving presence, thanking Him for His countless blessings, and bringing to Him their various needs and intentions.
+Reverend Fathers and Deacons, consecrated religious, my dear brothers and sisters in Christ: it is good that we are here to celebrate this 25th Anniversary of Perpetual Eucharistic Adoration here at Saint Joseph's Hospital.
+For the past twenty-five years, men, women, and children have come to this chapel both day and night to spend time with our Lord, resting in His loving presence, thanking Him for His countless blessings, and bringing to Him their various needs and intentions.

-When Jesus instituted the Sacrament of the Eucharist on Holy Thursday, as we just heard in the Gospel, He left us the greatest gift possible, the gift of Himself in His Body, Blood, Soul and Divinity, truly present in the Eucharist, while remaining hidden under the forms of bread and wine.
-Our reception of this great sacrament at Mass is the "source and summit" of our entire lives as Christians, as it brings us into a deeper communion with the Lord and with all of those united to Him in the bond of His love.
-Contrary to some who would suggest otherwise, that bond with Christ and His Mystical Body is strengthened through the practice of Eucharistic Adoration, for "[t]he act of adoration outside Mass prolongs and intensifies all that takes place during the liturgical celebration itself."1 Spending time in prayerful adoration seems like a waste of time to our efficiency-driven culture.
-The truth of the matter is that time spent with Jesus is never time wasted but always time used well; it is not simply time spent sitting, but an experience of love.
-Our time in prayer is an opportunity for us to further develop our personal relationship with the God who loves us.
+When Jesus instituted the Sacrament of the Eucharist on Holy Thursday, He left us the greatest gift possible, the gift of Himself: His Body, Blood, Soul and Divinity, truly present in the Eucharist.
+Our reception of this great sacrament at Mass is the "source and summit" of our entire lives as Christians as it brings us into a deeper communion with the Lord and with all of those united to Him in the bond of His love.

+As those who regularly spend time in prayer before the Blessed Sacrament know, that bond with Christ and His Mystical Body is strengthened through the practice of Eucharistic Adoration, for "[t]he act of adoration outside Mass prolongs and intensifies all that takes place during the liturgical celebration itself."
+While spending time in prayerful adoration seems like a waste of time to our efficiency-driven culture, the truth of the matter is that time spent with Jesus is never time wasted, but always time used well; it is not simply time spent sitting and doing nothing, but an experience of dwelling in our Lord's love.
+For time spent in prayer is an opportunity for us to further develop our personal relationship with the God who loves us.
 It is out of that awareness of being beloved sons and daughters of God that we more lovingly follow Him in our daily lives.

-As you are probably aware, our diocese is embarking on a path more intensely focused on stewardship and discipleship.
-The inclusion of the theme of discipleship with stewardship is intentional, as stewardship is the result of committed discipleship.
-The disciples in the Gospel were those who knew the Lord and were close to Him.
-We are all called to be disciples and the same must be true for us, that we know Him and are close to Him.
-This takes place in the Mass and is strengthened in Eucharistic Adoration.
-It is therefore timely that we have this celebration today, as the presence of this chapel, and other places in our diocese like it, are very crucial to the success of promoting this way of life.
-These sacred places of adoration provide the opportunity for the faithful to strengthen their bond of communion with the Lord and so become more dedicated disciples who serve Him and His Church as good stewards of the many gifts that they have received from Him.
+Following our Diocesan Synod, I have witnessed the people of our diocese embark on a path that is more intensely focused on following Christ as His disciples in the midst of the world today.
+The disciples in the Gospels were those who knew the Lord and were close to Him.
+Since we are all called to be disciples, the same must be true for us, that we know Him and are close to Him.
+This takes place in the Mass and is strengthened through time spent in Eucharistic Adoration.

+It is therefore timely that we have this celebration today, as the presence of this chapel, and other places in our diocese like it, are very crucial to conforming our lives to that of Christ.
+These sacred places of adoration provide the opportunity for the faithful to strengthen their bond of communion with the Lord and so become more dedicated missionary disciples who serve Him and His Church.

 The strengthened bond of communion with the Lord resulting from Eucharistic Adoration also necessarily includes our bond of communion with others.
-Our Holy Father, Pope Francis, highlights this theme in an address from this past summer on the Solemnity of Corpus Christi, when he said the following:
+Our Holy Father, Pope Francis, highlighted this theme in an address when he said:

-This communion of ours with the Lord commits us, his disciples, to imitate him, making of our existence, with our attitudes, bread broken for others, as the Master broke bread which is really his flesh.
+This communion of ours with the Lord commits us, His disciples, to imitate Him, making of our existence, with our attitudes, bread broken for others, as the Master broke bread which is really His flesh.
 For us, instead, it is our generous behavior towards our neighbor which demonstrates the attitude of breaking our life for others.2